GreenHamze/MVG-Journey/README.md

+MVG Cinema Journey Planner — CPEE-Orchestrated Activity Planning A QR-code-driven journey planner where a CPEE process orchestrates the decision flow, PHP backend scripts proxy Google Maps APIs and relay QR callbacks, and static HTML pages provide the visualization.
+Users interact entirely through QR codes scanned with their phone — the UI displays on a TV or large monitor, and every choice is a QR scan.
+The system picks up after a colleague's (Alex / ge82bob) cinema and movie selection flow.
+Alex's system handles movie browsing and cinema selection; this system takes over from there, guiding the user through optional pre-movie activities (supermarkets, restaurants), post-movie activities (bars), and finally rendering a complete MVG transit route with real-time directions.

 <img width="2235" height="1317" alt="SelectShowtime" src="https://github.com/user-attachments/assets/ffa1e69d-c868-43c1-a9f4-27afed4d121f" /># MVG Cinema Journey Planner

 A QR-code-only journey planning system for Munich movie-goers, built as part of the TUM CPEE Practical Course (Winter Semester 2025).
 The application is displayed on a TV screen and users interact exclusively by scanning QR codes with their phones — no tapping, no typing.